Join live or receive a link to the recording and earn a CE certificate

 Sergeant Pitts was awarded the Medal of Honor for risking his life above and beyond the call of duty while providing perimeter security at Observation Post Topside in Afghanistan in 2008.
 A force of over 200 had launched an assault using grenades, machine guns, and small arms fire, engulfing the Observation Post and inflicting heavy casualties.
 Although seriously wounded, Sergeant Pitts took control of the post and returned fire on the enemy.
 Unable to stand on his own and near death, he continued to lay suppressive fire until a reinforcement team arrived.
 Sergeant Pitts assisted the team by giving up his main weapon and gathering ammunition while continually lobbing fragmentary grenades.
 Sergeant Pitts’ actions prevented the enemy from overrunning the post, capturing fallen American soldiers, and ultimately gaining fortified positions on higher ground from which to attack.

-Here are ways you can share this inspiring story and interview with your students:
+Here are ways you can share this inspiring story and interview with your middle – high school students:

 - Share Sergeant Pitts’ story with your class.

 - Watch the recording above to share and discuss with your class.